Charlie Brown: What's that?

 Mistakes.
-Sometimes they're bad, sometimes they're good, and sometimes you can learn from them.
+Sometimes they're bad as they seem, sometimes they're good happy accidents, and sometimes you can learn from them.
 But one thing is certain: most people, if not everyone, makes them, some more than others.
-However, not everybody is happy with or realizes this, sometimes they need to learn a lesson and that's what this trope is.
+After all, it is quite difficult to account for a number of issues sometimes, especially if distracted, and that landing on one's feet and doing one's best is what counts.
+However, not everybody is happy with or realizes this, as sometimes they need to learn a lesson and that's what this trope is.

-They might also try to prevent anyone from knowing about their mistake, which will inevitably fail.
+They might also try to prevent anyone from knowing about their mistake, which will, at least in enough stories, inevitably fail.
 Common ways they'll try to prevent people from knowing are hiding the evidence (for example, trying to fix the Priceless Ming Vase or hide the stained dress) and blaming other people or the weather, which might fail because the lie is just too implausible and will usually lead to a second lesson: that lying is wrong.

 It must be noted that often the attitude is that mistakes are more forgivable if the mistake-maker has tried their best.
 The less effort they took to avoid making the mistake, the more likely they are to be at least partially blamed for it (which is why trying to invoke this trope on yourself to pull a Never My Fault is almost guaranteed to fail).
 However, if they did not realize that effort needed to be made or did not know how to make the effort (and it wasn't easy for them to learn how), they are more likely to be forgiven for not making effort, provided that they learn from the mistake as much as possible.
 As such, this trope is related to the Sliding Scale of Unavoidable vs. Unforgivable.